Direct Customer Risk Assessment Methodology

 Cable’s Risk Assessment

-Cable’s Risk Assessment is a financial crime risk assessment tool that can be used by institutions to understand the risk posed by each of their fintech partners.
+Cable’s Risk Assessment is a financial crime risk assessment tool that can be used by institutions to understand the risk posed by each of their third parties.

-Each fintech partner that completes Cable’s Risk Assessment will produce inherent and residual risk ratings across a wide range of risk categories within 10 high-level financial crime risk areas, as well as an overall business-wide inherent and residual risk rating.
+Each third-party that completes Cable’s Risk Assessment will produce inherent and residual risk ratings across a wide range of risk categories within 10 high-level financial crime risk areas, as well as an overall business-wide inherent and residual risk rating.

 The 10 high-level risk areas are as follows: Regulatory Risk, Operational Risk, Geographic Risk, Size and Nature of Business Risk, Processes and Systems Risk, Product/Services Risk, Delivery Channel Risk, Customer Risk, Transaction Risk, and Typology Risk.